chrissimpkins/Crunch/README.md

 Historical benchmarks with the files included in Cédric Louvrier's [PNG Test Corpus](https://css-ig.net/png-tools-overview) versus other commonly used PNG optimization software are available in [BENCHMARKS.md](docs/BENCHMARKS.md).

-Crunch PNG image optimization is available through the following applications that are distributed in this repository:
+Crunch PNG image optimization is available through the following applications in this repository:

 - [`crunch`](docs/EXECUTABLE.md) - a *nix command line executable that can be used on macOS, Linux, and Windows POSIX application deployment environments such as Cygwin
 - [Crunch GUI](docs/MACOSGUI.md) - a native macOS drag and drop GUI tool
-- [Crunch Image(s)](docs/SERVICE.md) service - a macOS right click menu service for PNG images selected in the Finder
+- [Crunch Image(s)](docs/SERVICE.md) service - a macOS right-click menu service for PNG images selected in the Finder

 ## Install and Usage